testus-x/ksh/docs/PR-HowTo.md

 git checkout master
 git checkout -b fix_problem
 ```
 Always make sure, that you are on the right and _not_ on the master branch, before you start working, e.g. using `git branch`.
 Each time you think you made progress which should not be lost, commit it to your local branch.
-Finally, when youthink you are done (what might be some days/weeks later), make sure your local master is still in [sync with the upstream master](#user-content-1-sync-with-upstream) and rebase your branch to the master's HEAD, e.g. using:
+Finally, when you think you are done (what might be some days/weeks later), make sure your local master is still in [sync with the upstream master](#user-content-1-sync-with-upstream) and rebase your branch to the master's HEAD, e.g. using:
 ```
 git checkout fix_problem
 git rebase master
 ```
-Depending on what you do and what's going on in the master, it is probably a good idea to sync and rebase often, so that you can be sure, that you do not double any work, that your changes match the current code base and still works.
+Depending on what you do and what's going on in the upstream master, it is probably a good idea to sync and rebase often, so that you can be sure, that you do not double any work, that your changes match the current code base and the SW still works as expected.

+## Create a PR
 Once you are at the point you think you are in sync with the upstream master and the work is finished or someone should have a look at it, push the branch to your **origin**, e.g. using:
 ```
 git checkout fix_problem